Skip to content

 npm run test

-1. Create a new file within the cypress/e2e directory and name it my_first_test.cy.js.
+1. Create a new file in the cypress/e2e directory.
+Name it my_first_test.cy.js.

 /// <reference types="cypress" />